Ashish Jaiswal

-Ashish Nandkishore Jaiswal is an Indian politician and Minister of State for Finance, Planning, Agriculture, Assistance, and Rehabilitation, as well as Law and Justice, in the State of Maharashtra.
-Shiv Sena MLA Ramtek constituency.
-Member of the Shiv Sena from Nagpur district, Maharashtra.
-He is a Member of the Legislative Assembly from Ramtek Vidhan Sabha constituency of Nagpur, Maharashtra, as an independent member.
-He had been elected for three consecutive terms in the Maharashtra Legislative Assembly in 1999, 2004, 2009, 2019 and 2024.
+Ashish Nandkishore Jaiswal is an Indian politician from Shiv Sena and Minister of State for Finance, Planning, Agriculture, Assistance, and Rehabilitation, as well as Law and Justice, in the State of Maharashtra.
+He is a Member of the Legislative Assembly from Ramtek Vidhan Sabha constituency of Nagpur, Maharashtra.
+He had been elected for three consecutive terms in the Maharashtra Legislative Assembly in 1999, 2004, 2009, and again in 2019 and 2024.